DataDog/datadog-operator/docs/datadog_monitor.md

     ```

     For additional examples, see [examples/datadog-monitor](../examples/datadogmonitor).
 Note that only metric alerts, query alerts, and service checks are supported.

-   - Note: By default, the Operator only watches its own namespace, so it will manage any `DatadogAgent` and `DatadogMonitor` objects within its own namespace.
+   By default, the Operator only watches its own namespace, so it will manage any `DatadogAgent` and `DatadogMonitor` objects within its own namespace.
 Therefore, you should deploy your Datadog objects in the same namespace as the Operator.
-   - If you'd like to deploy your DatadogMonitors in different namespaces, then you will need to configure the Operator [`watchNamespaces`][8] section with those additional namespaces:
+If you'd like to deploy your DatadogMonitors in different namespaces, then you will need to configure the Operator [`watchNamespaces`][8] section with those additional namespaces:

    ```yaml
       #(...)